“I'm totally obsessed with Glee.”

 You're having lunch with a group of coworkers.
 The conversation turns to T.V. shows.
-You want to express your opinion about your favorite show.
-You say:
+You say this to express your opinion about your favorite show.

 I'm totally obsessed with Glee.